This is a full-day course, running every Monday for 9 weeks from 9:30am- 3:00pm.

 JSA or ESA (Employment and Support Allowance Work Related Action Group)

 There will be no fees if you earn less than £17.004.

 If the course is longer than one year the total fees are for the first year only and further fees may apply in future years.
 All fees are based on a ‘home’ learner status.
 Please contact us for information on overseas fees.

 For more information, please see our course fee disclaimers page.

 Course and Career progression

-This hobby course is designed as an introduction to the skills required to restore or up cycle furniture.
-It is a short course and you work specifically on one project decided by you.
-On completion you may wish to enrol again to hone those skills, restore a different piece or it might inspire you to look into enrolling onto one of our full time fashion or design based programs.
+This hobby course is designed as an introduction to the skills required to restore or up-cycle furniture.
+Upon completion you may wish to enrol again to hone your skills and restore a different piece or it might inspire you to look into enrolling onto one of our full-time fashion or design based programs.

 What Happens Next